end-to-end product design for a social media-tracking app

 Explore cross-device consistency

-The competitive audit also revealed inconsistent experiences for a single product across devices.
-As such, developing a web version of this project would be a natural next step; simple consolidation should include reliable cross-device functionality.
+The competitive audit also revealed inconsistent experiences for most products across devices.
+As such, developing a web version of this project would be a natural next step; a product with the goal of consolidation should include reliable cross-device functionality.

 Given the project's focus on social features, I prioritized designing and testing those interactions and micro-interactions over a more extensive research process.
 The current sample size limits generalizability, so conducting more usability tests, especially for the IA, would help in further validating successes and identifying areas for improvement.

-Because the goal is to simplify users’ media-tracking experience, I’d also love to conduct a diary study to see how the app fits into their routines over time.
+I’d also love to conduct a diary study to see how the app fits into users' routines over time.

 If I launched this product, I would love to evaluate feature adoption rates, conversion and customer retention rates, SUS, and various social interaction KPIs.